Louisa-Otoo/callback/README.md

-# 🎬 2022 Movies Table (JavaScript Callback Demo)
+# 🎬 2023 Movies Table (JavaScript Callback Demo)
 This is a simple front-end JavaScript project that demonstrates the use of callback functions with delayed execution.
 The core functionality revolves around clicking the title, which after a 3-second delay, reveals a list of 11 movies with their genres and release dates.

 ## 🧩 Features
 - Click-based interaction on the table title
 - 3-second delay before displaying content (simulating asynchronous behavior)
-- Randomized or pre-defined movie data generation
+- Pre-defined movie data generation
 - Minimal and clean separation of HTML, CSS, and JavaScript
 - Great example for learning callbacks and dynamic DOM manipulation